RefugeRestrooms/refugerestrooms-ios/CONTRIBUTING.md

 #### What to Work On

 Check out the [list of open issues](https://github.com/RefugeRestrooms/refuge-ios/issues) for ideas of what to work on.
+This includes [non-technical issues](https://github.com/RefugeRestrooms/refuge-ios/labels/non-technical) issues for those wishing to contribute without coding.

 The most pressing issues can be found in the [most current milestone](https://github.com/RefugeRestrooms/refuge-ios/milestones) that does not end in `x`. i.e. If there is a milestone named `Launch v1.1.1` and a milestone named `Launch v1.1.x`, the issues in `Launch v1.1.1` are more pressing.

 If you are working on something that is not listed, first [make a new Issue](https://github.com/RefugeRestrooms/refuge-ios/issues/new) so your effort can be tracked.